queen-raae/yoga-pirates-bot/README.md

 - Get env variables from @raae
 - Install dependencies `yarn`
 - Start the bot `yarn dev`
+- Start the bot with `DEPLOY_COMMANDS=true` set to deploy commands, but do not do this on every code change.

+## 🤖 How to deploy

+- Set environment variable `DEPLOY_COMMANDS=true` to automatically deploy the commands on start.

 ## 👑 Stay updated